nice-game-hints/deponia-doomsday/05-elysium-two/050-audience/030-elder-trois/index.md

 keywords: trois, food, drink, athmosphere
 ---

 He is sitting at the cocktail bar.
 All the gastro-bots are gone nuts.
-He is worried because the guests were promised "food and drinks in a cozy athmosphere".
+He is worried because the guests were promised "food and drink served in a cozy athmosphere".

 # So...
  - [Fix the drinks](010-drinks.md)